Breaking the chains of traditional work

 This will change the way we work.

 A company is just a group of people trying to create outputs.
 To create something good, you need good people.
 To create something great, you need great people.
-Great people work hard and don't won't be locked in at an office from 9 to 5.
+Great people work both hard and smart because they don't won't to be locked in at an office from 9 to 5.
 These are the people we want to build Ridestore with.

 But where are the best coders hiding?
 Where are the growth hackers that create social empires from their phones?
 The content creators that can knock down advertising agencies?